tarantool/tarantool-vscode/README.md

 ## Contributing

 Feel free to open issues on feature requests, wrong type annotations and bugs.
-If you're dealing with the problem related to LSP we'd appreciate addressing a direct issue to [emmylua-analyzer-rust](https://github.com/CppCXY/emmylua-analyzer-rust) which is used as a language server.
+If you're dealing with a problem related to LSP we'd appreciate addressing a direct issue to [the used external Lua Language server](https://github.com/CppCXY/emmylua-analyzer-rust).

 We also appreciate contributions via pull requests.